 - James Shore and Shane Warden (2007) The Art of Agile Development.

-Also, check out the success tips from the students from prior courses.
+Also, read the success tips from the students from prior courses.

 Most assignments will be submitted through our course in Pioneer Web, especially during the first half of the course.
 In-progress scores can be found in the Pioneer Web course grade center.
-I will do my best to get assignments graded and feedback returned within a week of submission.
+I will do my best to get assignments graded and feedback returned within 3 – 4 days after submission.

-For teamwork, only ONE report per team will be necessary.
+For team assignments, only ONE report per team will be necessary.

-This class will be challenging and should take at least 10 hours of work per week.
-Some of the work will be done during class meeting times, but you should plan to spend about 4 hours outside of class in addition to class meeting times.
+This class will be challenging and should take at least 20 hours of work per week.
+Some of the work will be done during class meeting times, but you should plan to spend about 10 hours outside of scheduled class and lab periods, in addition to class meeting times.
 Each week, some time will be spent on learning software design principles and software engineering practices, some time will be focused on learning a variety of languages and related frameworks, and the rest will be available for work on the individual or team project.
 Hence, it is very important that you attend class meetings and work with your development team to arrange out of class meetings and work sessions.

 - Do the reading for the day BEFORE class.
 This way, you can ask questions and contribute to the discussion.

-- Come to class.
+- Come to the [Required] online class and lab meeting times.
 This will be especially important as we begin to work on the team projects.
 If you cannot make it to class, email me and your team as soon as possible!
 See also the policy on absences and lateness below.

 - Work with your team, both during class meeting times and outside group project times.
 If you cannot make it to a group meeting or work session, inform them as soon as possible and negotiate a way to help the group meet its objectives for that sprint.